Miyan0/flask-boilerplate/README.md

 The `.flaskenv` file is only used for development though.
 In production, your application will likely be run using gnunicorn or uwsgi.

+The project includes a config.py file which is an object loaded in create_app.
+This is where you should put all configuration variables to be used by the application.
+You should use it to set values like a secret key (which is already included) or any other values your application needs.

 [Flask command line article](http://flask.pocoo.org/docs/1.0/cli/)

 ---